centreon/centreon-collect/tests/README.md

 - [x] **BRRDRBUDB1**: RRD metric rebuild with a query in centreon_storage and unified sql
 - [x] **BRRDRM1**: RRD metric rebuild with gRPC API.
 3 indexes are selected then a message to rebuild them is sent.
 This is done with storage/sql sql output.
 - [x] **BRRDRMU1**: RRD metric rebuild with gRPC API.
 3 indexes are selected then a message to rebuild them is sent.
 This is done with unified_sql output.
+- [x] **BRRDWM1**: We are working with BBDO3.
+This test checks protobuf metrics and status are sent to cbd RRD.
 - [x] **EBDP1**: Four new pollers are started and then we remove Poller3.
 - [x] **EBDP2**: Three new pollers are started, then they are killed.
 After a simple restart of broker, it is still possible to remove Poller2 if removed from the configuration.
 - [x] **EBDP3**: Three new pollers are started, then they are killed.
 It is still possible to remove Poller2 if removed from the configuration.